 The X-acto knife was invented in the U.S. in 1930 by Sundel Doniger, an entrepreneur and businessman who supplied medical equipment to hospitals.
-Like many inventions, the knife’s ultimate best use as a crafts / hobby knife was not planned and he stumbled upon it largely unexpectedly.
+Like many inventions, the knife’s ultimate best use as a crafts / hobby knife was not planned and he largely stumbled upon it.

 Why Was the X-acto Knife Invented?

 The X-acto knife was originally intended to be used as a scalpel for surgery and had a very sharp cutting blade.
-It was designed to be easy to swap blades on its aluminum handle.
+It was designed to easily swap the blades out of its aluminum handle.
 However, the knife was difficult to clean and was facing stiff competition from other scalpels, even considering that surgeons liked how easy it was to change the blades.